acisops/acis_anomaly_pages/source/door_b_enb.rst

   Note there is only one sensor for this quantity.
 * ACIS should still be recieving photons if a science run is in progress.
 For faint sources it may be difficult to tell door-closed background from sky-looking signal.

+All other hardware telemetry should be nominal.
+The current values for these (except 1MECLBCL, 1MECLACL, 1MEOPBOP, and 1MEOPAOP) can be found on our Real-Time Telemetry pages.
+Older data can be examined from the dump files or the engineering archive.

+The following limit switch items to not appear on the Real-Time Telemetry pages, but the OC can see them on Greta displays.

 * 1MECLBCL (ACIS door closed limit switch indicator) will read NCLOS (not closed); normally this is unpowered and reads CLOS (closed).
 Side A: 1MECLACL.
-* 1MEOPBOP (ACIS door open limit switch indicator) will read OPEN (not closed); normally this is unpowered and reads OPEN, so it should not have changed.
+* 1MEOPBOP (ACIS door open limit switch indicator) will read OPEN; normally this is unpowered and reads OPEN, so it should not have changed.
 If the door has moved off the limit switch, this will change to NOPE (not open).
 Side A: 1MEOPAOP.
-  Note the limit switch items do not appear on the ACIS Real Time telemetry pages.
-  The OC has access to this item on GRETA pages.

-All other hardware telemetry should be nominal.
-The current values for these (except 1MECLBCL, 1MECLACL, 1MEOPBOP, and 1MEOPAOP) can be found on our Real-Time Telemetry pages.
-Older data can be examined from the dump files or the engineering archive.

 What is the response?
 ---------------------

 Our real-time web pages will alert us and the Lead System Engineer will call us.
 We need to:

-* Send an email to the ACIS team at the official anomaly email address, ``acis_anomaly@head``..
+* Send an email to the ACIS team at the official anomaly email address, ``acis-anomaly -at- googlegroups -dot- com``..
   If it is off-hours, another ACIS Ops team member should call Peter, Jim Francis, Kari and Bob.
 * Send an email to ``sot_red_alert@head`` announcing that the ACIS team is aware of the enabling of the door mechanism, and calling a telecon to discuss disabling it.
 Note that other